oinsur/web_project_3/README.md

 ## Improvements and modifications
 I have really learned a lot with this project.
 I have had to work more on this project than the other two previous porjects.
 I hope to get some feedback about how to improve the project.

+## GitHub Page
+Here is a link to the GitHub Page: https://oinsur.github.io/web_project_3/